-For the serving cell 0, the CRS (reference signal) in the low-error mode would be polluted by signals of neighboring cells.
-The polluted CRS transmission would bring wrong channel estimation results.
-It will lead to degrade CCH performance in URLLC evaluation.
+As below figure, for the serving cell 1, the CRS (used as reference signal to decode CCH) in the low-error mode would be polluted by the same CRS signals of neighboring cell 2, cell 3 and cell 4.
+Since the CRS is the same sequence among all cells, the CRS interference of neighboring cells can’t be removed in the receiver side.
+The polluted CRS transmission would let the STA do wrong channel estimation, and then it will lead to degrade CCH performance in URLLC evaluation.